SCalwas/DoctorFill/README.md

 To verify that everything is set up correctly, run the intermediary smee client as described in an earlier section.
 Then run the Doctor Fill app.py from a command line or IDE/debugger.
 Doctor Fill should perform its initialization and then begin waiting for notifications from GitHub.
-As Doctor Fill proceeds, it sends informational messages to the console.
+As Doctor Fill proceeds, it logs informational messages to the console.

 When Doctor Fill is waiting for notifications, go to the SCalwas/github_app_poc